Designations Congruent with Things: Chapter 14

 He sees no way out, not ethically, not morally, not paraliptically.
 This demands to be confronted head on.

-Do you not understand that I do not care about your discourse level at the present moment?
-Hermann would like to ask him.
-Do you think I don’t know that your moral imperatives are more commonly cast as moral ideals?
-Do you think I am incapable of parsing out your rationale for nearly everything you have or will ever encounter?
+Do you not understand I do not care about your discourse level at the present moment?
+Hermann would like to ask.
+Do you think I don’t know your moral imperatives are more commonly cast as moral ideals?
+Do you think I’m incapable of parsing your rationale for nearly everything you have or will ever encounter?
 Do you think I will ever forget the slide of the tray that ended our last shared meal in Hong Kong?

 He isn’t certain he’ll continue; his mind is saying no to every thought he has.

-“I hope you realize that I didn’t pull you out of that lab for any discursive or analytic abilities you might possess,” Hermann manages finally.
+“I hope you realize I didn’t pull you out of that lab for any discursive or analytic abilities you might possess,” Hermann manages.

-“Um,” Newton says, one hand coming to his head.
-“I know that.
+“Um.”
+Newton brings a hand to his head.
+“I know.
 Obviously.
 You pulled me out because you have a pathologic sense of loyalty and devotion, which is sometimes hilarious, sometimes tragic, and has already gotten you into way too much trouble.
-I’m just—pointing out the side benefits that you can enjoy as a result of continually bending the knee to the rigid ethics of your superego.
+I’m just—pointing out side benefits you can enjoy as a result of continually bending the knee to the rigid ethics of your superego.
 Hopefully the benefits will end up outweighing the costs.”

 “I would have done it at any cost,” Hermann whispers, looking at the far wall.

-“Terrible plan,” Newton says, staring at the floor.
+“Terrible plan.”
+Newton stares at the floor.
 “Evolutionary fail.”

-“I will always make decisions that transcend biological imperatives,” Hermann says.
+“I will always make decisions that transcend biological imperatives,” Hermann replies.

-For a moment, they are silent, sitting too closely together on the edge of a nondescript bed in an anonymous room.
-Hermann looks out the floor-to-ceiling windows, past the dark metal rail of the balcony, and toward the distant Wall, pale gray under the light of a rising sun.
+For a moment they are silent, sitting too close together on the edge of a nondescript bed in an anonymous room.
+Hermann looks out the floor-to-ceiling windows, past the dark metal rail of the balcony, and toward the distant Wall, pale gray in the light of a rising sun.

 “You’re seriously giving a talk on Monday?”
 Newton asks.
 “I can’t even—yeah, I would not be able to do that, man.
 Are you sure you can?
 Maybe reschedule.
 Are you even sleeping?
 Have you slept anytime recently.
 Are you even a guy?
 Or are you, like, some kind of other thing?
 Are you infecting me with your thought parity?
 Can you not, maybe?
-Do you have a plan for how you’re going to structure the thing?
-Can you tell it to me?
-Kind of vaguely?
+Do you have a plan for how you’re going to structure it?
+The talk, I mean.
+Want to tell it to me?
+Kinda vaguely?
 Remember that time in Geneva, with the weirdly purple ambient lighting?
 That was a great talk you gave.
-I was sitting next to the editor of Nature Kaiju Science, only I didn’t know it at the time.
-Who he was, I mean.
+I was sitting next to the editor of Nature Kaiju Science.
 Did I ever tell you about this?
 He basically started jerking off once you got to your first data slide.
 Metaphorically.
 It was very uncomfortable for me.”

-“Charming,” Hermann replies, remembering that meeting, remembering the undercurrent of terror that had edged every question, sharpened every conflict, heightened every intellectual rivalry.
+“Charming.”
+Hermann recalls that meeting, the undercurrent of terror edging every question, sharpening every conflict, heightening every intellectual rivalry.
 Newton had gotten into a shouting match at the end of his own talk, his sleeves rolled up, the green of his progressively building body art black under the dim, violet lights.
-“I don’t think you did,” he says slowly.
+“I didn’t know you were there,” Hermann says slowly.
 “In fact, I’m certain you told me you skipped my talk.”

-“Um,” Newton says.
-“Don’t think of that—don’t think of that day, actually.”
+“Don’t—” Newton says.
+“Don’t think of that—don’t think of that whole day, actually.”

-“Too late,” Hermann replies, flashing back to an image of himself that comes not from his mind but from Newton’s, from the corner seat in the last row of a dimly lit auditorium.
-He watches light reflect off the surface of his hair as he begins the final talk of the first plenary session.
-As he clicks through his slide deck, moving from his background on Quantum Field Theory to his first, and most important data slide, he feels Newton’s thoughts closing down like calipers in tense, anticipatory simpatico, a mental aligning, his fingers pressing against his temple, against the arm of his chair, the muscles of his left leg contracting and releasing in a controlled tremor, until, finally, the transition comes in a moment of climax so intense that the entire audience shifts as one, a collective breath is released, and the man next to him says, “oh god,” as the topology of the breach appears on the screen in irregular, pastel relief.
-He can relax then, something lets go in his mind, and he whispers, “was it good for you too?” to his traumatized seatmate.
+“Too late,” Hermann murmurs, flashing back to an image of himself that comes not from his mind but from Newton’s, from the corner seat in the last row of a dim auditorium.
+He watches violet light reflect off the surface of his hair as he begins the final talk of the first plenary session.
+As he clicks through his slide deck, moving from his background on Quantum Field Theory to his first and most important data slide, he feels Newton’s thoughts close like calipers in tense, anticipatory simpatico, a mental aligning, his fingers pressing against his temple, against the arm of his chair, the muscles of his left leg contracting and releasing in a controlled tremor, until, finally, the transition comes in a moment of climax so intense that the audience shifts as one, a collective breath is released, and the man next to him says, “Oh god,” as the topology of the breach appears on the screen in irregular, pastel relief.
+He can relax then; something lets go in his mind, and he whispers, “Was it good for you too?” to his traumatized seatmate.

 Hermann shakes his head, fighting a flood of disorientation.
-“You are bizarre,” he says.
+“You are bizarre.”

 “You too,” Newton replies.